ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ### No CLI Available

 This message can be seen on the ExpressLRS Configurator Log while using the Passthrough method and can be caused by a busy Com Port.
 Make sure any other Configurator Apps were closed and unplug-replug your FC to USB.
-You might also want to use a different USB port or cable (unless the cable is what you're using with your FC Configurator).
+You might also want to use a different USB port or cable.

+This could also mean that the FC cannot be detected by the script.
+This could also due to the FC being in DFU mode, which for passthrough flashing, is not needed.

 ### 10 Retries but no joy